bengl/sbffi/README.md

 ### Pointers

-Pointers are currently assumed to be 64-bit, and can be passed to native functions by specifying the type as `uint64_t`.
-(Note: this will change in the future!)
+Pointers are currently assumed to be 64-bit, and can be passed to native functions by specifying the type as `pointer` or referring to any other type with an asterisk in the string, for example: `uint8_t *`.

 You can put raw data into a Buffer, and then get a pointer to the start of that buffer with: